-The edition of the Videopride 2019 has a selection of 14 works of LGBT/feminist themes that will be screened on July 4, during the celebration of the Week of pride in Madrid, in the Museum La Neomudéjar.
+The edition of the Videopride 2019 has a selection of 14 WORKS of LGBT/feminist themes that were screened on July 4, during the celebration of the Week of pride in Madrid, in the Museum La Neomudéjar.

 The current selection has been made among more than a thousand works, from different parts of the world: United States, Iran, Chile, Sweden, Brazil, Spain, among others.

 As a whole, the pieces form a brief mapping of the possible concerns, discourses, stories and representations affecting the LGBT collective.
 Gender and identity issues underlie the subversive practices and narrative diversity of the works presented here.

 Artist: Laurel Beckman (UNITED States)

 The Stonewall Inn, where the 1969 rebellion began, was a dance venue, one of those spaces where, throughout the twentieth century and beyond, dreams and the consequences associated with queer identities materialize.
 The reconstruction that can be seen in the video, is based on the descriptions of those who frequented it and on the night of June 28, 1969, they rose against oppression.
 In the video, those present, usanders and those tools of dissent used during the rebellion, we dance, reaffirming the idea that celebration and protest are not mutually exclusive.